rails/rails/guides/source/active_support_core_extensions.md

 [Array#to_xml]: https://api.rubyonrails.org/classes/Array.html#method-i-to_xml

+#### to_relation

+The to_relation method convers an array of ActiveRecord objects into ActiveRecord::Relation.
+Exception is raised if array consists of objects with different classes or if one of the objects isn't from ActiveRecord.
+In case of using to_relation on empty array the ActiveRecord::NullRelation is returned.

 ### Wrapping

 The method [`Array.wrap`][Array.wrap] wraps its argument in an array unless it is already an array (or array-like).